10azris/Lab-1/README.md

-# REST OF THE LABS ARE IN THE LAB WORKS FOLDER ABOVE ⬆️
+# REST OF THE LABS ARE IN THE LAB WORK FOLDER ABOVE ⬆️

-# Lab 1: Cryptographic Attacks: Brute Force and Traffic Analysis on Network Protocols
+## Lab 1: Cryptographic Attacks: Brute Force and Traffic Analysis on Network Protocols

 ## Step 1: Enumerate the Vulnerable VM to Discover Usernames